Lirhen/Python/README.md

-AWS Environment Variables Setup
+🔧 AWS Environment Variables Setup
-Overview

 To run this Python integration, you need to configure your AWS credentials as environment variables.
+This avoids hardcoding secrets inside your code.

-Linux / macOS Setup
+Linux / macOS

-Open your shell configuration file: bashnano ~/.bashrc    # For bash
+Open your shell configuration file (e.g., ~/.bashrc or ~/.zshrc).
-# OR
-nano ~/.zshrc     # For zsh

-Add the following lines at the bottom of the file: bashexport AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY" export AWS_SECRET_ACCESS_KEY="YOUR_SECRET_KEY"
+Add the following lines at the bottom of the file:

+export AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY"
+export AWS_SECRET_ACCESS_KEY="YOUR_SECRET_KEY"

 Save the file and reload it:

-bashsource ~/.bashrc
+source ~/.bashrc
-# OR
+# or
 source ~/.zshrc

-Windows Setup
+Windows
+PowerShell

+Run the following commands (they will persist across sessions):

+setx AWS_ACCESS_KEY_ID "YOUR_ACCESS_KEY"
-PowerShell (Persistent across sessions): powershellsetx AWS_ACCESS_KEY_ID "YOUR_ACCESS_KEY" setx AWS_SECRET_ACCESS_KEY "YOUR_SECRET_KEY"
+setx AWS_SECRET_ACCESS_KEY "YOUR_SECRET_KEY"

-Command Prompt (Temporary, current session only): cmdset AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY set AWS_SECRET_ACCESS_KEY=YOUR_SECRET_KEY
+Command Prompt (temporary, current session only) set AWS_ACCESS_KEY_ID=YOUR_ACCESS_KEY set AWS_SECRET_ACCESS_KEY=YOUR_SECRET_KEY

 Verification

-Verify that the variables are set correctly:
+You can verify that the variables are set correctly by running:

-Linux/macOS:
-bashecho $AWS_ACCESS_KEY_ID
+echo $AWS_ACCESS_KEY_ID        # Linux/macOS
 echo $AWS_SECRET_ACCESS_KEY

-Windows PowerShell:
-powershellecho $env:AWS_ACCESS_KEY_ID
+echo $env:AWS_ACCESS_KEY_ID    # Windows PowerShell
 echo $env:AWS_SECRET_ACCESS_KEY